-Fig. 3 Change of the (a) critical temperature gradient $(dT/dr)c$ , (b) thermal sensitivity $\beta$ and (c) reduced activation energy $\overline{E}$ with the initial temperature for stoichiometric CH4/air at $P_0 = 40$ atm.
+Figure 3.
+Change in the (a) critical temperature gradient $(dT/dr)c$, (b) thermal sensitivity β and (c) reduced activation energy \bar{E} with the initial temperature for stoichiometric CH4/air at P_0 = 40 atm.

-Similar to Fig. 2, Fig. 3 also shows notable discrepancies among the predictions by different kinetic models.
+Similar to Figure 2, Figure 3 also shows notable discrepancies among the predictions by different kinetic models.
 Figure 3(a) shows that the critical temperature gradient increases with temperature.

-According to the data in Table 1, the maximum relative difference in $(dT/dr)c$ predicted by different kinetic models is 151% for $T_0 = 1300$ K. Figure 3(b) shows that different trends are predicted by these mechanisms.
-Specifically, monotonic decrease of $\beta$ with $T_0$ is predicted by GRI Mech.
-3.0 and its reduced version, Aramco 3.0, and FFCM-1; while non-monotonic change is predicted by other kinetic models.
-As mentioned before, the thermal sensitivity is $\beta = E/RT$ , where E is the effective global activation energy E. For GRI Mech.
-3.0, Aramco 3.0 and FFCM-1, the effective global activation energy E is not sensitive to the temperature for $1000 < T_0 < 1500$ K and thereby $\beta$ decreases with $T_0$ .
-However, for DTU Mech., the effective global activation temperature, E/R, increases faster than the temperature for certain temperature range, and thereby non-monotonic change of $\beta$ with $T_0$ is observed.
-The interpretation on the change of the effective global activation energy with temperature predicted by different kinetic models requires analysis on the reaction path way and the rates of elementary reactions, which is beyond the scope of the current work.
+According to the data in Table 1, the maximum relative difference in $(dT/dr)c$ predicted by different kinetic models is 151% for $T_0 = 1300 \,\mathrm{K}$.
+Figure 3(b) shows that different trends are predicted by these mechanisms.
+Specifically, monotonic decrease in β with T_0 is predicted by GRI Mech.
+3.0 and its reduced version, Aramco 3.0 and FFCM-1; while non-monotonic change is predicted by other kinetic models.
+As mentioned before, the thermal sensitivity is $\beta = E/RT$, where E is the effective global activation energy E. For GRI Mech.
+3.0, Aramco 3.0 and FFCM-1, the effective global activation energy E is not sensitive to the temperature for $1000 < T_0 < 1500 \,\mathrm{K}$ and thereby β decreases with T_0 .
+However, for DTU Mech., the effective global activation temperature, E/R, increases faster than the temperature for certain temperature range and thereby non-monotonic change in β with T_0 is observed.
+The interpretation on the change in the effective global activation energy with temperature predicted by different kinetic models requires analysis on the reaction pathway and the rates of elementary reactions, which is beyond the scope of the current

-Figure 3(c) shows that $\overline{E}$ always reduces monotonically with $T_0$ .
+Figure 3(c) shows that \bar{E} always reduces monotonically with T_0 .
 Therefore, the higher the initial temperature, the stronger the coupling between the reaction zone and shock wave and thereby the easier the detonation development.
-At $T_0 = 1300$ K, the maximum relative difference in $\overline{E}$ predicted by different kinetic models is 477%.
-Reduced GRI mechanism has the minimum $\overline{E}$ at $T_0 = 1300$ K, which may contribute to an easier detonation development.
+At $T_0=1300\,\mathrm{K}$, the maximum relative difference in \bar{E} predicted by different kinetic models is 477%.
+Reduced GRI mechanism has the minimum \bar{E} at $T_0=1300\,\mathrm{K}$, which may contribute to an easier detonation development.
 Therefore, different detonation development regime may be predicted by different kinetic models for the same hot spot and initial conditions.

-Figures 2 and 3 show that the eight kinetic models listed in table 1 have different predictions of the ignition and excitation time, critical temperature gradient, thermal sensitivity, and reduced activation energy.
+Figures 2 and 3 show that the eight kinetic models listed in Table 1 have different predictions of the ignition and excitation time, critical temperature gradient, thermal sensitivity and reduced activation energy.
 These values were from 0D simulations of the homogeneous ignition process.
-For 1D simulations, the boundaries of the detonation development regime were obtained through trial-and-error; and each line on the detonation development regime required more than one hundred combinations of hot spot radius and temperature gradient.
-Therefore, even for 1D simulations the computational cost is very large and we only considered three typical kinetic models, GRI Mech., Aramco 3.0 and FFCM-1.
+For 1D simulations, the boundaries of the detonation development regime were obtained through trial-and-error; and each line on the detonation development regime required more than 100 combinations of hot spot radius and temperature gradient.
+Therefore, even for 1D simulations, the computational cost is very large and we only considered three typical kinetic models such as GRI Mech., Aramco 3.0 and FFCM-1.
 GRI Mech.
 3.0 and Aramco 3.0 are both popularly used by the combustion community and thereby they were selected here.
-FFCM-1 was chosen since it can accurately predict the recent experimental data on the ignition delay time (see Figs. 6 and 16 in work of Karimi et al. ) and the laminar flame speed (see Fig. 10 in work of Movaghar et al. ).
-Since Figs. 2 and 3 show that the original and reduced GRI Mech. have nearly the same predictions, the reduced version of GRI Mech. was used in 1D simulations to reduce the computational cost.
+FFCM-1 was chosen, since it can accurately predict the recent experimental data on the ignition delay time (see Figures 6 and 16 in the work of Karimi et al.44) and the laminar flame speed (see Figure 10 in the work of Movaghar et al.54).
+Since Figures 2 and 3 show that the original and reduced GRI Mech. have nearly the same predictions, the reduced version of GRI Mech. was used in 1D simulations to reduce the computational cost.